2026 CTTI Patient Summit

 CTTI Project: Digital Health Trials

-• Discuss how this evidence may be used to provide direction for the appropriate utilization of mobile devices for objective data capture in clinical trials.
-Specifically,
+• Discuss how this and additional evidence presented may be used to provide direction to the research enterprise for the appropriate utilization of mobile technology in clinical trials.

 Meeting Location: